act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 (semi-opaque backgrounds are often employed to help provide sufficient contrast with a variable background such as an image, where the poorest contrast would be where part of that variable background is the same shade as the text color)

-### Step 6
+### Scenario 6 - the background is varied, such as an image
 Test method: [manual]

-- determine if background behind the text is an image.
+- determine if background behind the text is an image (or canvas or HTML video???).
 - determine that there is no border/shadow/semi-opaque layer to help with contrast.
 - determine the color of a suitable number of samples from the image beside the text.
 - determine the contrast ratio of the text color and each of these sampled colors.